MarcedForLife/hue-ble-presence-detector/README.md

 * [DFRobot mmWave Sensor (SEN0395)](https://wiki.dfrobot.com/mmWave_Radar_Human_Presence_Detection_SKU_SEN0395)
 * [Philips Hue BLE bulb](https://www.philips-hue.com/en-ca/p/hue-white-a19---e26-smart-bulb---75-w--4-pack-/046677563073)

+## Setup
+This is a PlatformIO project that you should be able to clone, open, build and flash to your own hardware.
+Please see [the PlatformIO for VSCode instructions](https://platformio.org/install/ide?install=vscode) if you haven't used PlatformIO before.

-## Configuration
+### Configuration
 Configuration options for the project can be found/changed in the file [./include/config.h](./include/config.h).

 ## Philips Hue BLE Bulb Pairing/Bonding
-If the project can't bond to your bulb, chances are the bulb has used up all of its bonds.
+If the project can't bond to one of more of your bulbs, chances are the bulb has used up all of its bonds.
 To fix this the bulb needs to be reset (you can pair other devices again after bonding successfully).
-I found resetting the bulb via the Philips Hue app didn't work and I needed to follow the instructions found [here](https://www.reddit.com/r/esp32/comments/drfn9u/comment/hmbmxrk/?utm_source=share&utm_medium=web2x&context=3).
+I found that just resetting the bulb via the Philips Hue app didn't work and I also needed to follow the instructions found [here](https://www.reddit.com/r/esp32/comments/drfn9u/comment/hmbmxrk/?utm_source=share&utm_medium=web2x&context=3).
 > Start with light off for at least 5 seconds.
 Turn on for 8 seconds.
 Turn off for 2 seconds.
 > Repeat this process 5 more times, or until the light bulb flashes.
 The light will flash 3 times if it has been successfully reset.

+Note: If you have your bulbs setup with at least one Google Home (and possibly Amazon Echo?), turn them off while resetting.
+I found that mine would reconnect straight away and stop the ESP32 from bonding successfully.

 ## Useful Resources & Thanks
 Below are some of the resources I found really helpful when creating this.